anacletu/C-Algorithm-Playground/algorithmic_analysis/time_complexity_analysis.md

 ### Time Complexity: O(n^2)

 Insertion Sort also has a quadratic time complexity.
 In the worst-case scenario, where the array is sorted in reverse order, it requires n^2 / 2 comparisons and n^2 / 2 swaps to sort an array of n elements.

+## Selection Sort

+### Time Complexity: O(n^2)

+Selection Sort has a quadratic time complexity.
+In the worst-case scenario, where the array is sorted in reverse order, it requires n passes to sort an array of n elements.

 ## Merge Sort